 The path to a definitive prostate cancer diagnosis often starts with self-reported symptoms.
 When a patient reports difficulty urinating or other symptoms that may indicate the presence of cancer, their General Practitioner orders a blood test to measure the Prostate Specific Antigen (PSA) levels.

 Traditionally, a high PSA level was followed by a prostate biopsy, an invasive procedure to extract a small part of the prostate tissue to examine for the presence of cancer.
 However, most patients had no cancer, resulting in many unnecessary biopsies.
 Conversely, some men with prostate cancer do not show elevated PSA levels.
-This situation led to the introduction of an MRI scan prior to a biopsy.

 Prostate MRI: a game-changer in detection

-The introduction of prostate MRI before a biopsy has marked a pivotal shift in prostate cancer diagnosis.
+The introduction of prostate MRI before a biopsy has marked a pivotal shift in prostate cancer diagnosis by offering a non-invasive method to identify suspicious lesions on prostate.
 This advanced imaging technique has proven instrumental in enhancing the detection of csPCa while simultaneously reducing the number of unnecessary biopsies.
-However, the surge in demand for prostate MRI has revealed a bottleneck – a shortage of radiologists capable of promptly and accurately reporting on these examinations.

 Addressing the radiologist shortage with AI